O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 *Provides interopability between EVM and non EVM*

+@bytes032 note: Looks like if the market accepts this proposition its something that would look like TCP/IP?

 ### What's the concept of Omni chain and how does it actually differentiate from a bridge/multi chain?

 I think a like a bridge is an example of like a multi chain application, right?
 It works between two different chains.